 Toxicity Level: Though the money tree plant isn’t toxic for cats, the ASPCA still discourages, allowing your cat to chew on it.
 Even non-toxic plants can cause stomach upset in pets if enough of the plant is ingested.

-Air Cleaner: Fortunately, this indoor plant purifies air polluted with formaldehyde and xylene found in household products like paints, finishes, and paper products.
+Air Cleaner: Fortunately, indoor Chinese Money Plants purify the air of polluters like formaldehyde and xylene found in household products like paints, finishes, and paper products.

 Great for People: